metacpan/metacpan-cpan-extracted/distros/S/Stepford/README.md

 - José Joaquín Atria <jjatria@gmail.com>
 - Kevin Phair <phair.kevin@gmail.com>
 - Mark Fowler <mfowler@maxmind.com>
+- Nick Logan <nlogan@maxmind.com>
 - Olaf Alders <oalders@maxmind.com>
 - Ran Eilam <reilam@maxmind.com>
 - vti <viacheslav.t@gmail.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 - 2019 by MaxMind, Inc.
+This software is copyright (c) 2014 - 2023 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.